smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 write.
 You know, bloggers and teachers.
 Because when you're writing literate programming, you're like in front of a class, you're writing for a human audience rather than for the computer to understand.
 You're trying to explain something to another programmer.
-There's a certain percentage of the world like to write and there's a certain percentage of the world that's good at programming, and you have to be in the intersection of those two in order to really love literate programming.
+There's a certain percentage of the world likes to write and there's a certain percentage of the world that's good at programming, and you have to be in the intersection of those two in order to really love literate programming.
 So that might be why it hadn't taken off.